Spanish king Ferdinand VII's exile stories in Valençay castle

 Everything was fine, between the princes and their jailers… Ferdinand was the perfect prisoner.
-His jailer was his great friend, people never saw that before!
-He even send congratulation letters to Napoleon, when this one won a battle, calling him ″dear cousin″…
+His jailer was his great friend!
+He even sent congratulation letters to Napoleon, when this one won a battle, calling him ″dear cousin″…

 One night, the Spanish set off a fireworks in his honour, in the garden, burning an entire alley in a fraction of a second… Poor Talleyrand moaned: his Spanish ″guests″ transformed his castle into a complete dump!